 These methods are meant to alleviate the symptoms and are not prevention treatments for the issue itself.

-The first lesson I learned from this whole charcoal hoo-ha error is to make sure my eyes are actually open when I do my morning routine.
-The second lesson I learned is to never again put charcoal down there, ever again!
+I learned an extremely valuable from this whole charcoal toothpaste hoo-ha error.
+It was to make sure my eyes are actually open when I do my morning routine.
+The second lesson I learned was to never put charcoal anything down there, ever again!